mariannamullens/full-stack-project/README.md

 # CHITWISE

 Chitwise is a clone of the bill sharing app [Splitwise](https://secure.splitwise.com/) built using Rails, PostgreSQL, React and Redux.
-Chitwise allows you to share bills with friends, keeping track of a running total per friend so you don't have to keep track of individual bill amounts.
+Chitwise allows you to share bills with friends and calculates a running total per friend so you don't have to keep track of individual bill amounts.

 Visit Chitwise's [live site](https://chitwise.herokuapp.com/).